top of page

-Essential Tyre Maintenance Tips You Should Know
+Essential Tyre Maintenance Tips for Safe Driving

 Taking care of your tyres is not just about replacing them when they wear out.
 It involves regular checks and simple habits that can extend their life and keep you safe.
 Here are some key tyre maintenance tips that I always follow:

-Inspect Tyre Tread Depth: The tread on your tyres helps grip the road, especially during rain.
+The tread on your tyres helps grip the road, especially during rain.
 In India, where monsoon roads can be slippery, having good tread depth is crucial.
 Use a tread depth gauge or the simple coin test to check if your tyres need replacement.

-Rotate Your Tyres: Tyres wear unevenly depending on their position on the vehicle.
+Tyres wear unevenly depending on their position on the vehicle.
 Rotating them every 8,000 to 10,000 km helps even out the wear and extends tyre life.

-Balance and Align Your Tyres: Misaligned or unbalanced tyres cause uneven wear and affect vehicle control.
+Misaligned or unbalanced tyres cause uneven wear and affect vehicle control.
 Get your tyres balanced and aligned during regular servicing.

-What is tyre care?
+What is Tyre Care?

 Tyre care is the practice of maintaining your tyres in good condition to ensure safety, performance, and longevity.
 It involves regular inspection, cleaning, proper inflation, and timely replacement.
 Good tyre care means you are proactive about spotting issues like cuts, bulges, or uneven wear before they become dangerous.